 COVID-19 prevention had long since become routine in summer of 2020.
 An altered, but nevertheless regular work had been going on.
 Sometimes it was even difficult to enforce “one day a week in the office”.
 A “New Normal” seemed within reach – with mobile working at the center.
-The “second wave”, long expected but underestimated, brings crisis management back to the fore – but should not obscure the view ahead to “the time afterwards”!
+The “third wave”, long expected but underestimated, has brought crisis management back to the fore.
+Still, it should not obscure the view ahead to “the time afterwards”!

 The altered, improved circumstances and new tools make a real “New Normal” possible: work and leadership are potentially changing.
 It is about more than a return to “the good ol’ days”!
 Rather, on the employee side, it is about: